Council Tax

 Your district or borough council collects your Council Tax.
 It is then distributed to the organisations listed above.

-How to pay Council Tax
+How to pay council Tax

 Each Council Tax year runs from 1 April to 31 March.
 Before the start of each Council Tax year, your district or borough council will send you a single bill which details the amount of Council Tax owed to the organisations listed above.